darrenchurchill/JS175/README.md

 ### Execution

+> [!NOTE]
-To start any of the web servers, run the `app.js` file with `node`.
-Only run one server at a time, they all listen on the same port.
+> Only run one server at a time, they all listen on the same port.

+To start any of the web servers, either:

+Use `npm run <script-name>` to use one of the `scripts` from `package.json`.
+See the sections below or look in `package.json` for the script names.

+OR

+run the `app.js` file with `node`.

 ```shell
 node <**/app.js>